jneale/Xplore/README.md

 * Built in regular expression testing tool
 * Built in table explorer
 * Built in log viewer
-* Fuji, Geneva and Helsinki compatible
+* Tested to be compatible with ServiceNow Madrid release

 ## The Interface